Electricity bill scam

 While you may not end up falling victim to the scam, in some situations giving away certain pieces of personal information can be just as damaging.

-Keep in mind that no scam is ever perfect.
-There’s always going to be some aspect to the scam that makes it seem questionable, if only slightly.
+There’s going to be some aspect to the scam that makes it seem questionable, if only slightly.
 Maybe you’re being asked to pay an energy bill that you know for sure has already been paid.
 Maybe the communication isn’t even from the energy company that you use.

 Common myths about scams you should be aware of

-- Scams are always about money: As mentioned before, personal details can be just as valuable as money to some buyers, and scammers are well aware of that.
+Personal details can be just as valuable as money, and scammers are well aware of that.
 Be careful not to give away any personal details.

-- A legitimate-looking website means a legitimate business: Scammers can set up incredibly well-designed and elaborate websites in order to increase the chances of you thinking they’re running a real and legitimate business.
-However, don’t take anything for granted – a good website doesn’t mean you’re dealing with a real business.
+Scammers can set up incredibly well-designed and elaborate websites in order to increase the chances of you thinking they’re running a legitimate business.
+However, a good website doesn’t mean you’re dealing with a real business.
 Running a quick Google search on the company in question will generally reveal a relatively non-existent web presence except for their ‘site’ which should be an immediate red flag.

 Compare cheap electricity plans